The National Christmas Tree

 After seeing what was new at the museums since I was last in Washington, I went to see the National Christmas Tree.

 It was the end of the day, government offices were closed and the museums were closing.
 The Metro was going to be packed with frantic Washington workers fleeing for the suburbs.
-A grim and savage atmosphere that I didn't care to join.
+It was a grim and savage atmosphere that I didn't care to join.

 So, I walked around the Mall and down to the White House area.